Sakh1l/aws-bootcamp-cruddur-2023/journal/week0.md

 do the sanity check to check we are in correct account when using cloudshell.

 aws sts get-caller-identity  "sts - security token service"

+# AWS Pricing and Billing Walkthrough

+Pricing Various region to region.

+1. Click on Free-tier link to check the free-tier usage details.
+2. Go to Billing preferences and tick the checkbox for "receive free-tier alert" and "receive billing alert" and save the preferences.
+3. And on same page above "save preferences" click on Manage billing alerts link (this is basically a Cloudwatch aws managed service for monitoring usage metrics).
+This service is region specifc and present only N.Virgina
+4. click on "Alarm" tab on the left services tab and expand to "in alarm" tab to creat or view the present billing alarm
+5. Create alarm -> select Metrics -> select Billing -> Total  Estimated Changes -> select the USD charges and edit the metric name and modify the required conditions.
+Here set the define threshold value to $10 USD and click Next
+6. Set Alarm state triger to "In alarm"  -> Select create new topic and provide the required name and email -> click creat new topic -> click Next
+7. 10 alarms are fee on the free-tier.
+Give the name to the alarm set and click "Next"
+8. click finally on " Create Alarm" and you will get the green notification on top as successfully created alarm with the alarm name you set.

+# Cost Allocation Tags

+Go to billing Dasboard from the user menu on the top right dropdown on your aws account user name. after setting the budget alters (2 budget alerts are free) in budget tab got to cost allocation tag link and add the tags with key: value pair names based on your user defined names.
+This is a free form text.
+This will help to filter the services based on the tag names for report genrations later

+# Cost Explorer

+Again go to Billing dashboard and select the cost explorer link under Cost Managment Tab to exploer on the report genaration as per the finance need for reconcliation.

+# Applying/Redeeming aws credit

+Go to credits and click on redeem credit to apply the voucher code

+# AWS Calculator

+Go to https://calculator.aws click on create estimate to check the estimated cost by selecting the required services